Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-For more detailed information regarding DRCs and subjects discussed at the conferences, please refer to Rule 19 of the Surface Rights Board Rules.
+For more detailed information regarding DRCs and subjects discussed at the conferences, refer to the Dispute Resolution section of the Surface Rights Rules.

 Step 4.
 Outcome of the DRC

-If you wish, you may request that the Board Member who conducted your DRC not be on the panel for your hearing, and you make ask to have that request noted on the record of the DRC.
+If the person who conducted the DRC is a Tribunal Member, you may request that member not be on the panel for your hearing, and you may ask to have that request noted on the DRC record.

 Connect with the Land and Property Rights Tribunal: